 The meals below are specifically toddler friendly and won’t take forever to make, cause we don’t have forever to make it.
 Not with a fussy, hangry toddler around!

-These mini baked ziti cups are perfect for toddlers, and were actually created with toddlers in mind!
-Just be sure to give them more than one when they ask; my youngest easily ate about 3 of these cups when she was barely two years old!
+This baked ziti recipe is perfect for toddlers, and were actually created with toddlers in mind!
+Just be sure to give them more them enough when they ask for more; my youngest easily ate about 3 large spoonfuls when she was barely two years old!

 Remember having lunchables as a kid?
 I do.
 I don’t think our parents knew all that much about the convenience foods they were giving us, or they just wanted us to stop asking for them.
 Either way, my point is that lunchables aren’t that healthy when store bought.
 But, if you make them yourself, like Rebecca does, they’re actually pretty healthy and an easy lunch to give your toddler, or pack in your older childs lunch for school!